KarolS/millfork/docs/api/command-line.md

 * `-fjmp-fix`, `-fno-jmp-fix` – Whether should prevent indirect JMP bug on page boundary.
 `.ini` equivalent: `prevent_jmp_indirect_bug`.
-Default: no if targeting a 65C02-compatible architecture, yes otherwise.
+Default: no if targeting a 65C02-compatible architecture or a non-6502 architecture, yes otherwise.

 * `-fzp-register`, `-fno-zp-register` – Whether should reserve 2 bytes of zero page as a pseudoregister.
 Increases language features.
 `.ini` equivalent: `zeropage_register`.
-Default: yes.
+Default: yes if targeting a 6502-based architecture, no otherwise.

 * `-fdecimal-mode`, `-fno-decimal-mode` – Whether decimal mode should be available.
 `.ini` equivalent: `decimal_mode`.